 We all have one, don’t we?
 A friend who’s always late.
 The one who turns up for coffee a full half hour after the appointed time.
 The one who seems to be forever ‘stuck in traffic’.
 The dear pal who sends a message saying “Sorry, bit delayed”, when they’re already 20 minutes behind schedule.
 I mean, what kind of a friend is that?
 Or just maybe, if you’re really honest, this persistently tardy individual is actually you yourself?

 Either way, if you’re on the receiving end, lateness can be extremely irritating, even infuriating.
-How on earth can people be so inconsiderate
+How on earth can people be so inconsiderate?

 Well, recent research suggests that there might be more to this than simple rudeness.
 Psychologists from Washington University believe people perceive time differently.
 Their study gave participants a specific amount of time in which to complete a task, and even provided them with a clock.
 Despite this, some people became so engrossed in the activity that they completely lost track of time and forgot to check the clock.